curl/everything-curl/http-post.md

 data on the right end of the URL separated with a '?' and then makes curl send a GET instead.

-This option makes it easy to switch between POSTing and GETing a form for example.
+This option makes it easy to switch between POSTing and GETing a form, for example.

 ### Expect 100-continue

-HTTP has no proper way to stop on ongoing transfer (in any direction) and still maintain the connection.
-So if we figure out that the transfer better top once the transfer has started, there are only two ways to proceed: cut the connection pay the price of reestablishing the connection again for next request, or keep the transfer going and waste bandwidth but be able to reuse the connection.
+HTTP has no proper way to stop an ongoing transfer (in any direction) and still maintain the connection.
+So, if we figure out that the transfer had better stop after the transfer has started, there are only two ways to proceed: cut the connection and pay the price of reestablishing the connection again for the next request, or keep the transfer going and waste bandwidth but be able to reuse the connection next time.

 One example of when this can happen is when you send a large file over HTTP, only to discover that the server requires authentication and immediately sends back a 401 response code.

-The mitigation that exists to make this scenario less frequent, is to have curl pass on an extra header, `Expect: 100-continue`, which gives the server a chance to deny the request before a lot of data is sent of. curl sends this
+The mitigation that exists to make this scenario less frequent is to have curl pass on an extra header, `Expect: 100-continue`, which gives the server a chance to deny the request before a lot of data is sent off. curl sends this
-Expect: header by default if the POST it will do is known or suspect to be larger than just minuscule. curl also does this for PUT requests.
+Expect: header by default if the POST it will do is known or suspected to be larger than just minuscule. curl also does this for PUT requests.

 When a server gets a request with an 100-continue and deems the request fine,